exonum/exonum-java-binding/exonum-light-client/README.md

 * `count` is a number of blocks to return.
 * `skipEmpty` is a parameter to filter empty blocks i.e. blocks without transactions.
 * `maxHeight` is a number to filter blocks starting from the given value in descending order.
-* `showTimes` is a parameter indicates adding block acceptance times to the response.
+* `showTimes` is a parameter that indicates adding block acceptance times to the response.

 ### Number of unconfirmed transactions
 <!-- TODO: remove after release -->
 _*Not available for Light Client v0.1_
-To get a number of currently unconfirmed transactions i.e. are waiting to be committed to the blockchain:
+To get a number of currently unconfirmed transactions i.e., that are waiting to be committed to the blockchain:
 ```java
 int count = exonumClient.getUnconfirmedTransactionsCount();
 ```